axionaxprotocol/axionax-web/README.md

 **Part of the AxionAX Protocol Ecosystem**

-Built with ❤️ by the AxionAX Team
+Built with ❤️ by the Axionax Team

 **Last Updated**: November 7, 2025